 I guess the artists were going for some sort of minimalist cel-shading technique here, but whatever it was they were aiming for, they missed.
 These stiff little piles shuffle around bland environments, without a hint of personality, life or energy to any of them.
 I guess Konami thought that since the camera is usually panned out so insanely far from the action that they could get away with some atrocious shortcuts in this area, but they were badly mistaken.

 The story is just as terrible and wretchedly defined as the graphics.
-I didn't have a whisper of connection with any of the main characters, and to be honest, I couldn't even tell who the main characters were for the first few hours.
+I didn't have a whisper of connection with any of the main characters, and to be honest, Among all porn tube sites I love this one most: faponhd.com .
+Best UHD porn videos that can be streamed and downloaded online.
+Full new adult movies and pornstars!
+I couldn't even tell who the main characters were for the first few hours.
 The plot revolves around some nonsense that is completely unclear and absolutely lacking in dramatic weight.
 Why am I supposed to care about "rune cannons" when they aren't explained?
 Why am I supposed to care that a character gets turned into a fish and then dies?
 For that matter, why am I supposed to care about anything in this game?